MattLemmon/StickBall/readme.txt

 Extra Controls:  I J K L => music volume controls during rounds

-                 From the Pause menu you can return to the Main Menu
+                 P => from the Pause menu you can return to the Main Menu

+                 Z => press Z at any time for a gamestate status log (print message to console)
 _________________________________________________________________

                     QUICK INSTALL (Requires Ruby)